- There are TOP-18 Night photography tips

-Still, high ISO values, increase possibility of color change, sharpness and dynamic range decrease.
-If you do not want to get muddy shot, you should not overestimate ISO too much.
+Still, high ISO values, increased possibility of color change, sharpness and dynamic range decrease.
+If you do not want to get muddy, you should not overestimate ISO too much.
 Make sure that sensitivity does not rise above 1600-3200.

-Usually, an overestimated ISO results appear due to improper adjusted shutter speeds and apertures.
+Usually, an overestimated ISO results appear due to improperly adjusted shutter speeds and apertures.